How to create an editor modkit

 PluginsYesOnly the plugins that your project uses

-If your modkit is huge (i.e. you have massive amounts of content), you can look at trying a few different ways to keep your filesize down:
+If your uncooked modkit is huge (i.e. you have massive amounts of content), you can look at trying a few different ways to keep your filesize down:

 • Reducing texture quality